Ubuntu ships with the open-source Nouveau driver for NVIDIA cards by default, which lacks support for the full range of GPU features and performance.

-How to Install Nvidia Drivers on Ubuntu 24.04
+How to Install NVIDIA Drivers on Ubuntu 24.04

-Method 2: Install Nvidia Drivers on Ubuntu using apt Command
+Method 2: Install NVIDIA Drivers Using apt

 Step 1: Update Ubuntu Repositories